How to Pest-Proof Your Holidays

-As we have stated in current blogs on our sister company website, Pro-Tech Lawn Care, Firewood Pests can be a huge problem.
+As we have stated in previous blogs, Firewood Pests can be a huge problem.
 Be sure to follow some simple guidelines when using firewood in your home.
 Just like with bringing in a tree, be sure to inspect the wood for pests, shake and bang the wood vigorously, and use the oldest wood first – first in first out rule.
 Be sure to store the wood far from the structure of your home.

 Every year, we take out the holiday decorations to adorn the mantle and living areas.
 Many times, homeowners find that critters have gotten into the boxes or made nests around them, as they are usually only accessed once or twice a year.
 We suggest the following safeguards so that pests do not find a way into your decorations.

 - Inspect all boxes before opening.

 - Use thick plastic containers that mice and rats can not chew through.